-I travel around the U.S. teaching Sacred Iconography Workshops, and 2019 is no different.
-But many people ask, who can take these clases? and the answer is everyone.
+I travel around the U.S. teaching Sacred Icon Painting Workshops.
+Many people ask, who can take these classes? and the answer is everyone.

 Sacred Iconography is an organic and dynamic piece of tradition dating back 1,700 years, The practice of it has quietly endured through time and continues to speak to us across generations even today.
 It has proved to be a wonderful discipline, one I would like to share with others.